will-hossack/Python/docsrc/tio.rst

     else:
       tio.tprint("Typed False")

-Open a file for write access with a defauttype and default with logical default file name, this will expand the logical name $Home and also set a default extension of data which will be appended if not given.
+Open a file for write access with a defaut type and default with logical default file name, this will expand the logical name $Home and also set a default extension of data which will be appended if not given.